VITOLDO/angular5-fun/README.md

 You can see how to use it, or develop a new one in the repository.
 Any doubts, please submit an issue or make a pull request.

-## Travis CI
-We use Travis CI to run this tasks in order:
-* Linter
-* Tests
-* Build for production
-* Deploy in Github pages
-:)

-## Contributing
-- Please see the CONTRIBUTING file for guidelines.
-- Create **pull requests, submit bugs, suggest new features** or documentation updates :wrench:

-## Server

-This repo is using an API which is [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.

-## Contributors

-Thanks to all contributors and their support!

-## License

-MIT

 Enjoy :metal:

-We are always happy to hear your feedback!